veaba/tensorflow-docs/docs/tf.compat/v1/nn/weighted_moments.md

-Returns the frequency-weighted mean and variance of x.
+Returns the frequency-weighted mean and variance of `x`.

 ```
  tf.compat.v1.nn.weighted_moments(